honest comparison

 Questions

 Yes, by every signal that is publicly observable.
-Pricing pages have moved since the January 2025 acquisition.
+Pricing pages have moved since the January 2025 acquisition by Clubessential Holdings.
 Contract minimums have appeared on tiers that were previously month-to-month.
 Support response times have lengthened, with multiple public Reddit and Trustpilot posts citing the change.
-Integration with the rest of the Xplor portfolio (Mariana Tek, Glofox, payment infrastructure) is being rolled out.
-None of this is unique to Momence; it is the standard pattern Xplor runs after acquiring a vertical SaaS company, and the same pattern applied to Mariana Tek and Glofox within 18 months of their respective acquisitions.
+With Clubessential and Xplor announcing a merger in September 2025, deeper integration with that broader portfolio (Mariana Tek, Glofox, payment infrastructure) is the expected direction.
+None of this is unique to Momence; it is the standard pattern a PE roll-up runs after acquiring a vertical SaaS company, and the same pattern applied to Mariana Tek and Glofox within 18 months of their respective acquisitions.
 If you are on Momence today and renewal is coming up, expect the renewal terms to be different from what you signed up for.

 Will my Momence on-demand video library transfer to Junocal?